Skip to main content

 • Difficulty concentrating, remembering, or making decisions

-• Difficulty sleeping (even when the baby is sleeping), awakening early in the morning, or oversleeping
+• Difficulty sleeping (even when the baby is sleeping), awakening early

 • Abnormal appetite, weight changes, or both

-• Aches or pains, headaches, cramps, or digestive problems that do not have a clear physical cause or do not ease even with treatment
+not have a clear physical cause or do not ease even with treatment

 If you're thinking about suicide, call the confidential National Suicide Prevention Lifeline 24/7 at 988.
+If you’re having a medical emergency, call 911.
 If you fear for your safety or the safety of your child, get help immediately.
+If you are experiencing any of these or other symptoms, talk to your healthcare provider right away.